PyScript-dark/Stake_and_earn_ETH/README.md

 - ✅ Full validator mode (≥ 32 ETH)
 - ✅ Pool staking for smaller balances
-- 🔐 Local encryption of private keys
+- 🔐 Local encryption of private keys using a dynamic encryption key per session
+- 🔚 Session ending after process is done
 - 🧠 Non-custodial staking — your funds stay in your wallet

 > The higher your stake, the higher your potential rewards.